 True Heart BearDebuting in the second Movie, she was the caretaker of the young care bears and brought them to the Kingdom of Caring.
-In Adventures In Care A Lot, she's a reporter.
+In Adventures in Care-a-Lot, she's a reporter.

 Perfect and Polite Panda

-.
+Too Loud Bear, Messy Bear and Me BearThis trio was seen only in Big Wish Movie.
 They decided to move into Care-a-Lot after Wish Bear wished for some friends to show up who liked wishing as much as she does.
 They abused the power of the wishing star Twinkers and generally made a mess of things, but redeemed themselves in the end.
-Messy Bear even agreed to become Neat Bear, with Too Loud Bear becoming Quiet Bear.
+Messy Bear [[Meaningful Rename even agreed tobecome Neat Bear]].

 - Chuck Cunningham Syndrome: This group had the twin horrors of not only never being seen again, but also having a grand total of zero merchandise releases associated with them.
 This was most likely because almost immediately after this movie, the franchise was reimagined as Adventures in Care-a-Lot and the powers-that-be who were working on that decided these characters had no place there.

-- Butt Monkey: Though even he can't reach Grumpy Bear's level.
+- Butt-Monkey: Though even he can't reach Grumpy Bear's level.

 - Chuck Cunningham Syndrome: Completely eliminated as of the CGI Welcome to Care-a-Lot series, to the delight of many and the disappointment of some.